deox1111/deox1111/README.md

 # Hi there

 Welcome to my profile!
-I am deox, coder from Czechia.
+I'am deox, coder from Czechia.
 I found myself in Python.

 - 🌱 I’m currently learning: **C++**